HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

     - This structure is the same which will be used for production images as we won't know about the database at build time.
 In this case however we do.
 - Prepared: This means the image is ready to start, database instances are already created and everything is deployed.
 This approach has the advantage of a faster container instantiation, but results in a heavier image.

-In order to specify whether the image should be prepared at build time or not, you can set the `PREPARED` environment variable to either `true` or `false`.
+In order to specify whether the image should be prepared at build time or not, you can set the `PREPARED` environment variable to either `true` (default) or `false`.
 You can also specify whether the resulting image should be squashed to save up disk space or not by setting the `SQUASH` environment variable.
 Note however that in order to squash images you need to enable experimental features in the Docker daemon by adding `"experimental": true` to the `daemon.json` file.
 For more information check the [official documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#description).

 This all-in-one image includes an EnterpriseDB database which needs to be installed as part of the image-building procedure.
 It is installed from EnterpriseDB Yum repositories, which require authentication.
 So in order to build the image yourself you will need to specify valid credentials ([request access](https://www.enterprisedb.com/repository-access-request?destination=node/1255704&resource=1255704&ma_formid=2098)) through environment variables `EDB_YUM_USERNAME` and `EDB_YUM_PASSWORD`.
 If they are missing the build-wrapper script will stop and inform you about the fact.

-So e.g. if you want to build an squashed, non-prepared image and your credentials are `foo`/`bar`, you would run:
+So e.g. if you want to build an squashed, prepared image and your credentials are `foo`/`bar`, you would run:

 ```sh
 SQUASH=true EDB_YUM_USERNAME=foo EDB_YUM_PASSWORD=bar ./build.sh